Hurricane Matthew threatens Jamaica, Cuba

 IBC Airways has canceled all flights to and from the American naval station at Guantanamo Bay, Cuba, on Monday because of the approaching storm, the naval station announced via Twitter.

 The storm was a Category 1 storm on Thursday.

-A westward motion at a slower speed is expected later Friday with a turn to the west-northwest by Sunday, the weather bulletin said.
+Early Friday it was re-categorized as a Category 3 storm, before ultimately being named a Category 4.

 Jamaica Meteorological Service' Director Evan Thomas said he expected the storm to hit the island and said fishermen have been advised to evacuate from the cays and return to the mainland, the Jamaica Observer reported.